Second order cosmological perturbations: simplified gauge change formulas: Unified form for gauge transformations to second order

 equations~\eqref{delta_A_begin} yield

 We say that ${}^{(1)}\!{A}_{\bullet}$ and ${}^{(2)}\!{A}_{\bullet}$ are the first and second order gauge invariants associated with the tensor field $A$ in the gauge specified by the subscript ${}_{\bullet}$.
-We list the possible possible gauges and their identifying subscripts at the beginning of section~\ref{change_of_gauge}.
+We list several gauges and their identifying subscripts at the beginning of section~\ref{change_of_gauge}.